EstyKauftiel/EstyKauftiel/README.md

 - 🛠️ Skilled in responsive UI design and performance optimization
 - 📊 Strong problem-solving and debugging skills
 - 🌱 Eager to learn and grow in a collaborative environment
-- 👀 Actively seeking new job opportunities in full-stack web development
+- 👀 Actively seeking new job opportunities in full-stack web development, You can view my resume [here](https://github.com/EstyKauftiel/CV/raw/main/CV-Esty%20kauftiel.pdf).

 ## My Mission